PhoenixPan/FrontEndDevelopment/css-production.md

     }
     ```

 3. inline-block with `text-align: center;` and `vertical-align: middle`.
-For multiple-line text, add `line-height: normal` to prevent the inner element from inheriting line-height from the outer element
+The line-height of the parent element has to be set.
+For multiple-line text, add `line-height: normal` to prevent the inner element from inheriting line-height from the outer element.

     ```
     #outer {
-        height: 300px;
+        height: 100%;
         line-height: 300px;
         text-align:center;
     }